 To insert the pins into the AMP 23-pin connector, lift the two side tabs on the red part of the connector.
 Gently pull the red section out until it raises approximately 1⁄4 inch and is loose.
 It is recommended that you do not remove the red insert section completely.
 Look at the wire side of the connector and locate the four pin locations for the DFU harness wires to be inserted.
 Push the pins into the connector.
 This may require the use of needle-nose pliers to insert the pin(s) fully.
 If you make a mistake, you can extract the pin from the connector by pulling the wire.
 You must make sure the red part of the connector is in the "up" or "loose" position.
-Push the red part of the connector back into the connector when you are done.
-Make sure the pins you inserted are all the way to the top of the connector.
+Push the red part of the connector.
 If you need to push the pin further, repeat the insertion steps.